 Types of import quota

-Import quotas can take several variations.
-The government may impose a fixed quota.
-In this case, the government limits the maximum amount that can be imported.
+Import quotas can vary.
+The government may impose a fixed quota, which limits the maximum amount that can be imported.
 In the example above, the government limits imports to only 90 tonnes.

 Furthermore, the government can also apply a tariff-rate quota.
 The government still allows imports over the quota but has to pay high import duties for each additional quantity.